mmccferreira/Aging_2021/README.md

 <sup>#</sup>corresponding author: Manuel A.S.
 Santos (msantos@ua.pt)

-## File description
+## Folder and file description

-1. Normalization.Rmd: Data pre-processing and normalization
+1. Normalization: Data pre-processing and normalization
+   1. Normalization.md: markdown documentation file
+   1. Annotation.txt: ensembl biotype annotation

+Note: Because we are not the owners of the dataset, we do not provide here the gene expression data and metadata.
+For retrieving these files we advise you to download them directly from the GSE132040 entry of the Gene Expression Omnibus database (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132040).

-2. Regression.Rmd: Segmented regression analysis
+2. Regression: Segmented regression analysis
-3. WGCNA.Rmd:
-4. WGCNA_2.Rmd:
-5. clusterProfiler.Rmd:
+   1. Normalization.md: markdown documentation file
+   1. Annotation.txt: ensembl biotype annotation